Daniel Hegarty: Decision not to prosecute soldier who shot boy quashed

 The Court of Appeal has now quashed that decision.

-In his judgment on Thursday, Mr Justice Treacy said it came after "anxious scrutiny" of the details.
+In his judgment on Thursday Lord Justice Treacy said it came after "anxious scrutiny" of the details.

 The appeal was put forward by Daniel's sister Margaret Brady.